 Stay at Swakopmund Guesthouse for 2 nights

-Your journey continues further north to Swakopmund, a charming, if sleepy seaside town with a strong Germanic feel regarded as the adventure capital of Namibia.
+Today your journey continues further north to Swakopmund, a charming, if sleepy seaside town with a strong Germanic feel perfect for those seeking some adventure.
 You will stay at Swakopmund Guesthouse for two nights with breakfast included.
 There is plenty to keep you busy whilst staying in Swakopmund - our top recommendations are kayaking with seals in Walvis Bay and a 4x4 tour to Sandwich Harbour where the Atlantic and Namib Desert meet, and for real adrenaline junkies, skydiving, sand boarding and quad biking are all on offer.

 Day 13 - 14 : Windhoek, Namibia